• Skip to primary navigation

 Coffee beans spilling out of coffee bag.

 I just adore the flavor of coffee!
-If you do too -- and I'm assuming that's why you've stopped by the recipe -- than you'll want to check out my Best Recipes for Coffee Lovers.
+If you do too -- and I'm assuming that's why you've stopped by this recipe -- then you'll want to check the scrumptious coffee dessert recipes below.

 P.S.
 It's only fitting I would break out my favorite ice cream maker today.